peer-open-source/xara-docs/source/user/manual/model/elements/bearing/361-LeadRubberX.md

-# LeadRubberX
+# LeadRubberX (MK2012)

-This command is used to construct a *LeadRubberX* bearing element object in three-dimension.
+This command is used to construct a *LeadRubberX* bearing element in three-dimensions.
 The 3D continuum geometry of a lead rubber bearing is modeled as a 2-node, 12 DOF discrete element.
 It extends the